Brain Fog / Memory Loss / Dementia

 White bread, for example, causes blood sugar to rise very quickly.
 Raw carrots, however, do not.
 High fiber carbohydrates raise blood glucose levels relatively slowly, and combining them with fat or protein can slow absorption even more.

-Nutritional Therapy: Scientific evidence shows that targeted nutritional therapy can be used to fight a variety of diseases affecting the brain, including Alzheimer's, arteriosclerosis, and chronic malnutrition.
+- Nutritional Therapy: Scientific evidence shows that targeted nutritional therapy can be used to fight a variety of diseases affecting the brain, including Alzheimer's,

 The book "Smart Nutrients" written by medical researcher Dr. Abram Hoffer and holistic health writer Dr. Morton Walker presents a program of diet and supplementation specifically developed to prevent or reverse senility.